 Well, you could, but it would not taste very good!
 The corn we plant for the MAiZE is well suited to feed cattle, so it is not as sweet and tender as the corn you are used to eating.
 We do grow our own sweet corn in a separate field, which we sell as roasted corn at Lowe Family Farmstead.

 Is there food available at Lowe Family Farmstead?

 You better believe it!
 We serve a variety of grill food, fresh roasted sweet corn, and lots of goodies.
 Bring your appetite!
 You can view a menu of our food here.

 Can I bring my own food to Lowe Family Farmstead?

 Yes, you are welcome to bring your own food, desserts, birthday cake, or whatever your group needs (no alcohol, please).
 We do not, however, have electrical capacity for crock pots or water pots, nor do we allow cooking on site.

 Can I bring my pet?

-While we love animals, unfortunately we cannot allow pets at Lowe Family Farmstead.
-Service animals and emotional support animals are allowed on-site.
+Pets are not permitted at Lowe Family Farmstead except for trained service dogs.
 We do have one special day for your canine companions...
 Dog Day!